fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

           ssh_known_hosts: fsantiago.info

-Now we are going to be prompted for a password because we didn't add the key to the ssh-agent Dont forget to start the ssh-agent before, otherwise ssh-add will fail
+Now we are going to be prompted for a password because we didn't add the key to the ssh-agent Dont forget to start the ssh-agent before and set key only accesible to yur, otherwise ssh-add will fail

         :::shell
         before_deploy: